BJClarke/troubleshoot/ts_createapps.md

 ```
 {: tsSymptoms}

-You must build a project before you run it.
+You must build an application before you run it.
 {: tsCauses}

-Run the following command in your current project directory to build your application:
+Run the following command in your current application directory to build your application:

 ```
 bx dev build
 ```
 {: codeblock}

-Run the following command in your current project directory to start your application:
+Run the following command in your current application directory to start your application:

 ```
 bx dev run